ResetXPDR/MSFS_AutoFPS/README.md

         - Once active, a lock symbol 🔒 appears next to the TLOD range in the app status line.
         - TLOD reduction below Max/Top is then delayed until gear-down, at which point TLOD drops to Min/Base as usual.
         - If gear is lowered late, this may trigger a one-off, large TLOD drop, potentially causing a stutter as the graphics engine unloads.
-        - TLOD Min/Base+ will still reduce below Alt TLOD Max/Top as normal, but since this is additive to Max/Top, the reduction will be much smaller than usual.
+        - TLOD Base Extra will still reduce below Alt TLOD Top Min/Max as normal, but since this is additive to Top Min/Max, the reduction will be much smaller than usual.
     - Command line argument support for flight type profiles is as follows:
       - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in Expert mode.
       - -user1 to -user4 now open their corresponding user profiles, restricted to Expert mode.